cosmo0/retropie-overlays/RESOLUTIONS.md

 ## What is not covered

-- Arcade: each system has its own resolution
 - Atari 2600: has a weird resolution that is stretched for display
 - Computers (Amstrad CPC and ZX Spectrum): too many resolutions are possible
 - Vectrex: does not really have a resolution